Mastering Maintenance Strategies: Types, Benefits, and Impacts

 Pros:

-• Lower upfront costs without investment in scheduling systems.
+• Reduced front-end costs by not investing in scheduling systems.

 Cons: